guptapriya7171/NodeJs-Notes/README.md

 4. Module: Module is a set of library or reusable code.
 5. npm init - Helps to create a server and provide a structure to the project.
 Hence make a required configuration.
 6. fs - fs stand for file system.
 It's a module used to read and write file build into node js.
+7. To use the HTTP server and client one must require('node:http').
+8. The http.createServer() method turns your computer into an HTTP server.
+9. app.get() is a function that tells the server what to do when a get request at the given route is called.
+   It has a callback function (req, res) that listen to the incoming request req object and respond accordingly using res response object.
+   Both req and res are made available to us by the Express framework.
+10. Port keyword allows you to dynamically set the listening port using what are called "environment variables".
+11. writeHead() asynchronous inbuild function to read a file.

 Visual Studio Documentation : https://code.visualstudio.com/docs <br/>